ddvk/remarkable-hacks/README.md

 - long press home button to show Recent Files
 - long press on a recent file that was deleted but not synced to restore it
 - 2 finger swipe up to close the document
+- pinch to zoom in/out

+## Extras
+- email and hwr for scribbles on pdfs
+- extract scribbles from pdfs into new notebook

 ## Known issues
 - had to remove the tooltips / tutorial